Demurrage: Container haulage

 Because the supply of a shipping container to a merchant has a similar nature to the contract of a supply of a vessel to a voyage charter, the industry refers to this container usage beyond the time allowed as Container Demurrage.
 This extra usage usually entitles the container supplier (usually the shipping carrier) to require a payment from the merchant.

 In principle, it can be considered that the similarity between vessel demurrage and container demurrage is correct since both refer to the same concept, which is the late return of equipment supplied by one party to another for the purpose of carrying a cargo.
 However, the actual regime of container demurrage is still to be determined precisely.

 In container haulage, customers are given a set period in their contract to tip (unload) their container delivery.
 Acceptable times for tipping are usually between 3 and 4 hours; time spent on site after that is considered "demurrage".
 Haulers will usually charge an hourly rate for each hour after the allowed time.

 Demurrage can also refer to the cost levied by shipping lines to cover redecoration of the container after use by the merchant, but it could also be the charges by the shipping line to customers for not returning the container in a reasonable time.

 Railway transport

-In railway law, it is the charge on detention of trucks (or rolling stock), either to the shipper for holding the car (laden or not), or to the connecting railroad(s) while the car is empty and returning to the home road (in either case, as a way to encourage speedy unloading and return of empties to improve utilisation of rolling stock).
+On railways, it is the charge on detention of trucks (or rolling stock), either to the shipper for holding the car (laden or not), or to the connecting railroad(s) while the car is empty and returning to the home road (in either case, as a way to encourage speedy unloading and return of empties to improve utilisation of rolling stock).